flyspray/flyspray.github.io/_devel/contribute.md

 #### Talk to us

 [Tell us](/community/mailing-list) what we're doing right or wrong!
 It is very motivating when people take an interest in the project.
-And make sure to add yourself to (/community/world-users/).
+And make sure to add yourself to [Real world users](/community/world-users/).

 #### Donate